-With a strong network of cooperators our transdisciplinary team aims to solve some of society's most pressing challenges.
+With a strong network of cooperators supporting us, our transdisciplinary team aims to solve some of society's most pressing challenges.
 While we come from very diverse backgrounds we are unified around one vision: Creating a More Equitable World.

 Kwaku Osei - Chief Executive Officer

 Kwaku Osei is the CEO of Cooperative Capital.
 He was previously an Executive Associate at Rock Ventures where he worked on special projects with Dan Gilbert and served as CEO to Project X LLC, a $1MM+ tech spinout of Rock Ventures.
 Prior to Rock Ventures he was at Deloitte Consulting in DC, where he focused on technology, business process reengineering, strategic change and communications for various clients.
 He earned his Bachelor of Science in Marketing from Virginia Commonwealth University (VCU) Honor's College, where he graduated Magna Cum Laude with University Honors

 Camille Johnson - Managing Director

 Camille Johnson is a serial entrepreneur that is passionate about creating equitable, community-driven change.
 As a consultant, she has helped nonprofits and small businesses build the capacity and support they need to thrive.
 As an entrepreneur, she’s created multiple platforms and resources that help professionals of color connect with like-minded peers and grow their career opportunities.
 Camille is excited to continue driving impactful developments in revitalizing cities through Cooperative Capital.